soumya-thoutam/COVID-19-Impact-on-U.S.-Counties-and-Colleges/README.md

 **Analytical Tools & Technologies**

-* Microsoft SQL Server 2019: Utilized for conducting comprehensive data analysis, including complex queries and data aggregations.
-SQL scripts were employed to clean, organize, and analyze the data in a structured and efficient manner.

-    View SQL scripts here
+* Microsoft SQL Server : Utilized for conducting comprehensive data analysis, including complex queries and data aggregations.
+SQL scripts were employed to clean, organize, and analyze the data in a structured and efficient manner - View SQL scripts

 * Tableau: Leveraged for the creation of interactive and visually compelling data visualizations.
-Dashboards were designed to present trends, patterns, and anomalies, providing stakeholders with actionable insights on Covid-19 cases, deaths, and regional variations.

-    View the interactive dashboard here
+Dashboards were designed to present trends, patterns, and anomalies, providing stakeholders with actionable insights on Covid-19 cases, deaths, and regional variations - View the dashboard

 **Key Insights and Deliverables**